sidhardhadevops/Resume_Azure_Hosted/README.md

-# Hosting Resume as a static content website on Azure
+# Hosting resume as a static content website on Azure

 Resources Required: